China’s Prospects after the 19th Communist Party Congress: Envisioning Multiple Scenarios

 This Executive Training Seminar brings together European and Chinese scholars with robust experience in strategic foresight to explore the most salient political and socio-economic trends currently defining China’s domestic transformations and her increasingly high-profile international posture.
 It offers outstanding international students, young scholars and professionals an intimate setting that encourages informal interaction and hands-on learning through scenario analysis.

-Over the first two days of training participants will be exposed to a variety of perspectives on the strategic outcomes of the 19th Congress of the Chinese Communist Party, on Beijing’s evolving foreign policy, and on the latest cycle of domestic reforms envisaged to adjust China to a ‘new normal’ phase of growth, including their impact on world trade, on regional and global macro-economic stability, and on international development.
+Over the first two days of training participants will be exposed to a variety of perspectives on the strategic outcomes of the 19th Congress of the Chinese Communist Party, as well as on Beijing’s evolving foreign policy, and the latest cycle of domestic reforms envisaged to adjust China to a ‘new normal’ phase of growth.
+This will include their impact on world trade, on regional and global macro-economic stability, and on international development.
 The increasingly ambitious economic, foreign and security policies pursued by the Chinese government will be examined in the context of the ‘One Belt, One Road’ initiative and the ‘Made in China 2025’ programme, President Xi Jinping’s signature propositions to enhance Eurasian connectivity and achieve the ‘Chinese dream’ of national rejuvenation.

 In order to maximise the applied nature of this learning experience, the Executive Training Seminar then culminates in a half-day scenario-building exercise.
-In a very interactive session with all faculty members participants identify and assess relevant macro-variables, isolate megatrends and critical uncertainties, articulate alternative ‘futures’, and discuss appropriate policies to steer from the ‘official future’ to their preferred scenario.
+In a very interactive session, participants identify and assess relevant macro-variables, isolate megatrends and critical uncertainties, articulate alternative ‘futures’, and discuss appropriate policies to steer from the ‘official future’ to their preferred scenario.

 Giovanni Andornino – The Political Topography of the Chinese Party-State after the 19th CCP Congress